yahyaelourdighi/cires-soc-challenge/README.md

 This project deploys a Wazuh Security Information and Event Management (SIEM) system on a Docker Swarm cluster using a CI/CD pipeline with GitHub Actions and self-hosted runners.
 The pipeline builds, scans, tests, and deploys the Wazuh stack, ensuring security, reliability, and reproducibility.

+**Note:** Using the 0xhoruss account is good because it separates personal and professional work, reducing the risk of cross-contamination if one account is compromised.

 ### Accessing the Wazuh Dashboard

 The Wazuh dashboard is accessible at https://cires-wazuh-yahya.work.gd.